 Good varieties of guava fruit are soft when ripe and are creamy in texture with an edible rind.
 Its flesh color varies from white, pink, yellow, or red, and its odor is musky and pungent.
 Guavas should not be refrigerated unless overripe, but should be stored at room temperature.
 The taste of the guava is often described as a combination of pears and strawberries.

-The guava is native to the Caribbean.
-Its skin is thin, light yellow and blushed with pink.
+The guava skin is thin, light yellow and blushed with pink.
 A ripe guava softens to the touch.
 Guavas emit a strong, sweet, pungent fragrance.
 The flesh is white, red or salmon-colored and flavor ranges from strawberry to lemon to tropical.

 The largest guava plantation in the United States, with 480 acres under cultivation, is Guava Kai Plantation in Kalauea.
 Hawaii -- half of Hawaii's total crop is produced here.

 The edible rind of a guava contains 5 times more vitamin C than an orange.

 Guavas like other tropical fruits should not be refrigerated unless over ripe.

 Guava Fruit Nutrition

 - Fiber: 5g

 - Carbohydrates: 10g